phalpern/WG21-halpern/task_region_proposal-r2.md

         return compute(n) + left + right;
     }

-The example above demonstrates the use of two of functions proposed in this paper, `task_region` and `task_region_handle::run`.
+The example above demonstrates the use of two of the functions proposed in this paper, `task_region` and `task_region_handle::run`.

 The `task_region` function delineates a region in a program code potentially